 Museum of African American History

-Some of the most important Black history is missing from conventional history books.
-The Museum of African American History brings to light the African Americans that have made an impact in the United States during the 18th and 19th centuries.
-They have rotating exhibitions.
-Some past exhibits revolved around jazz, Frederick Douglas, the publishing of Black books, and much more.
-Don’t forget to order your museum tickets in advance, they sell out quick!
+Some of the most crucial chapters in Black History are missing from mainstream history books.
+The Museum of African American History illuminates the contributions of African Americans who have significantly impacted the United States during the 18th and 19th centuries.
+With an array of rotating exhibitions, the museum perpetually offers fresh insights.
+Past exhibits have featured the allure of jazz, the influential figure of Frederick Douglass, the pivotal role of Black publishing, and many other themes.
+Don’t forget to secure your tickets early, as they tend to sell out fast!

 Church Creek, Maryland